-(g) Overload tests:
+(vii) Overload tests:

-The winch is to hoist and lower a load weighing 125 % of the rated load several times.
+The winch is to hoist and lower a load weighing 125% of the rated load several times.
 The winch is to be stopped at least three times during lowering the load and ascertained to be in good order.

-(h) Adjustment of the over-pressure preventive device:
+- (viii) Adjustment of the over-pressure preventive device: - The adjusted pressure is to be checked as necessary. - (ix) Open-up examinations

-The adjusted pressure is to be checked as necessary.
+The Society may require an open-up examination of the part where abnormality is found.

-- (i) Open-up examinations The Society may require an open-up examination of the part where abnormality is found.(j) Other tests deemed necessary by the Surveyor. - (B) The shop test for steam winches, electric winches and winches driven by internal combustion engines are also to be carried out in accordance with the requirement specified in (A) above for electro-hydraulic winches(except (A) (h) above). - (3) Winches that are used for cranes, special derricks, cargo lifts or cargo ramps and are integrated in their moving bodies are, as a rule, to be handled in accordance with the requirements in (2) above.
-However, in case where deemed impracticable by taking into account the construction or arrangement of the winch, part or whole of the tests and examinations specified in (2) above may be permitted to be carried out at the time of the Load Tests specified in 205. of the Rules. - 3.
-In application to 203.
-3. (1) (B) of the Rules, the term 'When considered necessary by the Surveyor' means the cases as specified in Pt.1 Ch.1, 801.
+- (x) Other tests deemed necessary by the Surveyor. - (b) The shop test for steam winches, electric winches, and winches driven by internal combustion engines are also to be carried out in accordance with the requirements specified in (a) above for electro-hydraulic winches (except (a) (viii) above). - (C) Winches that are used for cranes, special derricks, cargo lifts or cargo ramps and are integrated in their moving bodies are, as a rule, to be handled in accordance with the requirements in (B) above.
+However, in cases where deemed impracticable by taking into account the construction or arrangement of the winch, part or all of the tests and examinations specified in (B) above may be permitted to be carried out at the time of the Load Tests specified in 204.
+2 of the Rules. - (3) In application to 203.
+1 (3) (7) (b) of the Rules, the term 'When considered necessary by the Surveyor' means the cases as specified in Pt.1 Ch.1, 801.
 2 of the Guidance.
 (2020)

-204. Annual Surveys
+204. Periodical Surveys (2025)